panicinc/icarus/README.md

 - 🖍️ **Syntax highlighting**, symbolication, and code folding using Tree-sitter grammars
 - 🧪 **Language intelligence**, completions, issues, and more via SourceKit-LSP
-- 🐛 **Debugging** via LLDB
+- 🐛 **Debugging** via LLDB both locally and on supported remote platforms

 ![Icarus screenshot](screenshot.png)

 Intelligence is provided using [SourceKit-LSP](https://github.com/apple/sourcekit-lsp) from the Swift open-source project.
 This language server provides support for Swift natively and uses `clangd` behind the scenes for C-family languages.

-Debugging is supported using _LLDB.framework_, distributed with Apple's Xcode tools and the Swift compiler toolchain.
+Debugging is supported using _LLDB.framework_, distributed with both Apple's Xcode tools and the standalone Swift toolchain.

 The Icarus project consists of several parts: